 Malacca is the historical city because of what the European colonial powers had come for.

-Just prior to the Age of Exploration bringing Europeans to the East, the richest empires in the world were the Chinese and the Mughals of India.
+Just prior to the Age of Exploration bringing Europeans to the East, the richest empires in the world were the Chinese and the kingdoms of India.
 They traded with each other in Southeast Asia, in a harbour city called – you guessed it – Malacca.

-The Malacca history that tourism brochures don’t tell you
+Explore the Malacca history that tourism brochures don’t tell you

 Consequently, by the 15th century, Malacca became likewise extremely rich.
 She soon commanded an empire encompassing the Malay peninsula and the half of Sumatra island that fringes the Malacca strait.